aws-observability/terraform-aws-observability-accelerator/docs/eks/index.md

 #### 5. Amazon Managed Grafana workspace

 To run this example you need an Amazon Managed Grafana workspace.
 If you have an existing workspace, create an environment variable as described below.
-To create a new workspace, visit our Amazon Managed Grafana [documentation](https://docs.aws.amazon.com/grafana/latest/userguide/getting-started-with-AMG.html).
+To create a new workspace, visit our supporting example for Grafana.
-Make sure to provide the workspace with Amazon Managed Service for Prometheus read permissions.

 !!! note
     For the URL `https://g-xyz.grafana-workspace.eu-central-1.amazonaws.com`, the workspace ID would be `g-xyz`